datalab-dev/ucd_library_libguide_chatbot/README.md

 ```
 1. Download and install Ollama app
 2. Open/launch the Ollama app to start the local server.
-3. Install either the stable or latest/development version of ollamar.
+3. Install this model and version from ollama by typing the following in the terminal:
+   ollama pull llama3:8b-q3_K_M
 ```

 Install Ollama in R: